 Adult carrying food for young or incubating partner.
-This code should not be used for corvids, raptors, terns, and other species that regularly carry food for courtship, caching, or other purposes.
+Use special caution with corvids, raptors, terns, and other species that regularly carry food for courtship, caching, or other purposes.
 One of the best signs to look for is the repeated carrying of food in the same direction.

 FY – Feeding Young